Chubek/chubek/README.md

 Welcome to my protfolio.
 These are the programs I've written over the years, that are presentable to a degree.
 Even the ones marked as "Terminated" still have useful code in them.

-Recently, I've been trying to churn out AI-generated projects, because
+Recently, I've been trying to churn out AI-generated projects, because it's fun to test out ideas and stuff.
+But I will never post these as my primary work.
+You can scroll way below to see a list of them, isolated from the work I've actually toiled for.

 Curse down below to find ways to contact me.